 The Level 2 course Living in a globalised world (DD205).
 The two course texts, Geographies of Globalization and Material Geographies, are co-published by Sage.
 Some the course materials are also available on the OU’s iTunes U site.
 The open access unit for this module is available at the OU’s OpenLearn site.

 A Masters level CPD course, Changing Cities: urban transitions and decision making (D837).
 This course explored the links between contemporary urban issues and critical spatial thinking.
-It was developed in collaboration with the RTPI accredited Joint Distance Learning Masters in Town and Country Planning.
+It was developed in collaboration with the RTPI.
 The open access unit from this module, Changing Cities, can be found at the OU’s OpenLearn site.

-Here a couple of short introductions to theorising urban issues developed for undergraduates students at the University of Exeter:
+And here are couple of short introductions to theorising urban issues developed in 2020-21 for undergraduates students at the University of Exeter: